CEDAR FALLS RACEWAY

 CR-2.
 If you have no dial-in on your car, you will be dialed the same as your opponent.
 Exception may be made at the sole discretion of the tower, based on circumstances.
 Their decision shall be final.

 CR-4.
 Your dial-in must be displayed before crossing the dial-in line.
-In all classes, this line is at the head of the staging lanes.
+The Dial-in line is the head of staging.

 CR-5.
 The pairings are determined by the staging director in the staging lanes.
 The director's pairings are final: you will race whom you are paired with or lose the round by forfeit.
 The director will use a random drawing system to determine these pairings and lane choice.
 An example is: Pro ET has staged into 4 designated lanes.
 Four markers, representing these four lanes are pulled at random.
 The first marker pulled determines not only the first vehicle of the pair, but also who has lane choice.
 The marker is then remixed, and a second draw for the opponent is done.
 It may come from any of the four lanes, i.e. markers.
 These two drawn drivers are now a competition pairing, and will remain together until a winner is determined.

 CR-9.
-Auto-start will be used in all classes.
+Auto-start will be used in all classes except Novice Junior.
 Movement of a “staged” vehicle after the tree is armed, will result in a red-light foul, even though it may occur before the tree counts-down.
 Also called a “shallow-stage red” it is not grounds for protest or re-run.
 Consult the Race Director with questions on the Auto-Start system.

 CR-10.
 A vehicle must leave the starting line forward, under its own power, to be eligible for a win.

 CR-13.
-You may enter more than one points class.
+You may enter more than one point’s class.
+However, you must have a separate vehicle for each class you are entering.
 The driver is responsible for being on time for the appropriate bracket.

 RP-1.
-At CFR tow vehicles permitted with vehicles in faster than 11.49 and all bikes.
+At CFR tow vehicles are permitted with vehicles running faster than 11.49 and all bikes and Jr Dragsters.
 A driver must stay with the tow vehicle.
-See NHRA rulebook p.
-64 and p.278.
+See IHRA rulebook General Regulations.

 RP-3.
 Stay with your vehicle in the staging lanes.